HwWobbe/HwWobbe.github.io/README.md

 * its specific capabilities
 * * can it be used via StackEdit?

-* Gists are being used now.
+* Gists are being used, too.